Day 1: Addis Ababa

 Today is a full day exploring of Bale Mountains National Park.

 Awake to the sounds of the Harenna Forest and the smell of freshly brewed ‘wild’ coffee, which is harvested just south of the lodge.
 In the morning you’ll explore the forest some more, spotting much of the wildlife.
 Remember your binoculars, and a camera!

 In the afternoon, you’ll head to the lunar landscape of the Sanetti Plateau, where you’ll try and spot the Ethiopian Wolf, Africa’s rarest carnivore.
 Although only a few hundred Ethiopian wolves exist in the world today, over half the global population reside in the Bale Mountains.
 You might also spot the giant mole-rat, another endemic species and the primary food source for the wolves.

 Day 13: Goba to Addis

-On the last day of our remarkable visit to southern Ethiopia we leave the Bale Mountains behind and return by flight to Addis Ababa.
-Our minibus is available for transport around town and a room is available until the time is there to take you to Bole International Airport for your international flight.
+As the adventure draws to a close, leave the Bale Mountains behind and return to Addis Ababa via domestic flight.
+A minibus is available for transport around Addis, and a room is available while you wait for your evening international flight home.

 Prices, Departures and Inclusions